Sahar-Hassan5588/java-rmi-calculator-DS-Assignment-1-/README.md

 ```
 java CalculatorServer
 ```
-**Note:** The RMI registry is started automatically within this server using LocateRegistry.createRegistry(1099).
+**Note:** The RMI registry is started automatically within this server using `LocateRegistry.createRegistry(1099)`.
-You do not need to manually start the rmiregistry process from the terminal.<br/>
+You do not need to manually start the `rmiregistry` process from the terminal.<br/>

 You should see a message:
 `
 Calculator server is running...
 `
-6. Run the Client to Test Remote Methods by opening new terminal window (same directory), run the client:
+<br/> 6.
+Run the Client to Test Remote Methods by opening new terminal window (same directory), run the client:
 ```
 java CalculatorClient
 ```